GluuFederation/gluu-sso-OpenCart-module/README.md

 ## Step 6.
 General

-In OpenCart-gluu-sso 2.4.2 and 2.4.3  you do not need to add Gluu server URL.
+In OpenCart-gluu-sso 2.4.2 and 2.4.3  you do not need add Gluu server URL.
 ![General](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/6.png)

-In OpenCart-gluu-sso 2.4.4  you need to add Gluu server URL.
+In OpenCart-gluu-sso 2.4.4  you do not need add Gluu server URL.
 ![Scopes1](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/15.png)

 1. Admin Email: please add your or admin email address for registrating site in Gluu server.
-2. Gluu server URL: please add your Gluu server URL.
+2. Gluu Server URL: please add your Gluu server URL.
 3. Oxd port in your server: choose that port which is using oxd-server (see in oxd-server/conf/oxd-conf.json file).
 4. Click next to continue.